The Secret of Moonacre (PG)

 IMDb; Rotten Tomatoes; TV Tropes; Wikipedia

 Well...
-I think I first learned of this movie's existence when I was looking through Amazon's upcoming DVD releases for anything to add to my site's monthly calendar.
+I think I first learned of this movie's existence when I was looking through Amazon's upcoming DVD releases for anything to add to my site's monthly calendar, sometime in 2009.
 The main reason it was of any interest to me was that it starred Dakota Blue Richards, who I had liked in The Golden Compass.
 Though it's possible I thought the story description sounded like it might be interesting.
 Anyway, one day months later, I happened to see the DVD while browsing in Best Buy, and it was relatively cheap, so I decided to pick it up.
 And I have to say...
 Dakota is pretty much the only thing that makes the movie worthwhile.
 Well, it did have a few mildly amusing bits, but the story itself (based on a book called "The Little White Horse," which I haven't read) wasn't that great.
 In fact the movie barely qualifies as "fantasy."